What is Smart Grid?

 Phase 2 (full deployment), 2016-2020.
 Phase 2 of MLGW’s initiative includes installation of more than 1,000,000 smart meters and telecommunications infrastructure for all customers served by MLGW.
 While earlier efforts focused on residential customers, Phase 2 also includes businesses and organizations so that all customers can benefit from smart meter technology and the enhanced services it enables.
 On 5/1/2015, MLGW’s Board of Commissioners approved the resolution for this MLGW-funded $240 million contract with Elster Solutions (which has since been acquired by Honeywell) and the Memphis City Council approved on 12/1/2015.
 Installation of the required telecommunications network began in April 2016.
 Installation of residential-size smart meters began in May 2016 and should be near completion by December 2018.
-Installation and retrofitting of commercial- and industrial-size meters will begin in 2017 and last through 2020.
+Installation and retrofitting of commercial-size meters began in Spring 2017 and will last through 2020.
 Customers will receive notification by mail about 30 days before installers are scheduled to work in their area.
 At that time, customers with residential-size meters will have the option of opting out of the installation.

 - See the 5/1/2015 presentation to the MLGW Board.

 Phase 1, 2013-2014.
 Phase 1 of MLGW’s initiative included the purchase of a combined 60,000 residential electric, natural gas and water smart meters and related systems.
 Meters were installed at approximately 24,000 homes over a nine-month period, along with a wireless telecommunications network to support meter reading and two-way communications that enable meters to notify MLGW of potential problems.
 Customers can view their electricity, gas and water usage through My Account as well as see how much their impending bill will be.
 Phase 1 delivered numerous immediate benefits, including: